 One of our favorite Easter traditions is to make these homemade peanut butter eggs.
 Of course they can be enjoyed anytime, but we make them every year.
 They are delicious and easy to make!

-Don't get me wrong, I do love some Reese's from time to time (ok maybe more often), but these are homemade with simple ingredients.
-I know there are more ingredients in the store bought ones, things I cannot even pronounce.
+Don't get me wrong, I do love some Reese's from time to time (ok maybe more often), but these peanut butter eggs are homemade and easy to make.

 These are a little more dry then some homemade peanut butter eggs recipes, but I prefer them to be.
 It is closer to the texture of Reese's.
 If it is a bit drier then you like, you can add more peanut butter or milk to them.

 I recommend you try the filling before shaping them and putting them in the freezer.
 If you want more moisture, add it before shaping them.

 You should have some extra chocolate on hand too.
 Depending on the size you make them, you may find you want just a little more chocolate.
 Usually this is just enough for us but if you make them pretty small, you may need more chocolate to coat them.

 These take a bit of time but are easy to make.
 Soften your butter for about an hour or so.
 I prefer butter here personally as we don't use any margarine products here, but you can use margarine and it won't need to be softened.